-Treasury Management
+Treasury Management - Business Solutions

-The bank has designed a full line of treasury management solutions so you can manage your cash position with ease.
-In addition to your business checking and business savings accounts, keep your business running smoothly with products that will increase your availability of funds, enhance security and deliver streamlined electronic service.
+The bank has designed a full line of treasury management solutions so you can manage your business online banking and cash management with ease.
+In addition to your business deposit accounts, keep your business financial operations running smooth with products that will increase your availability of funds, improve efficiency, enhance security and deliver streamlined electronic service.

-- Business Online Banking Do business banking on your schedule with our complete online service suite which includes online bill pay.
-Our secure convenient and user friendly environment provides for effortless electronic banking as well as mobile banking. - ACH Debit Collecting payments Electronically transfer funds with ACH Debit.
-Use ACH debit to collect or pull payments from another person or institutions account. - Positive Pay Upload your daily checks and ACH payments to our system and they will be cross-referenced with checks; at your option you may choose to receive notification for ACH only or check only when a debit hits your account protecting your business from any fraudulent activity. - Remote Deposit/Mobile Deposit Deposit checks right from your office to your bank account via a scanner or mobile device, saving you time and money. - ACH Credit Electronically transfer funds with ACH Credit.
+- Business Online Banking Manage your business banking on your time with our complete online banking service suite which includes online bill pay.
+Our secure convenient and user friendly environment provides for effortless online banking as well as mobile/remote banking. - ACH Debit Collecting payments Electronically transfer funds with ACH Debit.
+Use ACH debit to collect or pull payments from another person or business bank account. - Positive Pay Upload your daily checks and ACH payments daily to our online banking system to be cross-referenced with account debits.
+You may choose to receive notifications for ACH only or check only, when a debit hits your account, protecting your business from any fraudulent activity. - Remote Deposit/Mobile Deposit Deposit checks right from your office to your bank account via scanner or mobile device, saving you time and money. - ACH Credit Electronically transfer funds with ACH Credit.
 Use ACH Credit for direct deposit payrolls, as well as to make payments. - Online Wires Manage wires through your business online banking account.
-Save a trip to the bank by sending wires from your desktop. - Merchant Services Accept debit and credit cards via point of sale (POS) systems, mobile solutions, or on your website with our gateway solution.
+Save a trip to the bank by sending wires online. - Merchant Services Accept debit and credit cards via point of sale (POS) systems, mobile solutions, or online with our gateway solution.
 Our payment processing systems are as simple or complex as you need with no monthly contracts or minimum processing requirements. - Payroll Cards Offer payroll cards to your employees making direct deposit payroll available to them with the convenience of a debit card.
-A cost effective benefit to your employees and business. - Sweep Accounts Manage your cash flow between two or more accounts to pay down a line of credit, earn interest, or both.
-Protect funds with our Insured Cash Sweep (ICS) option.
+A cost effective benefit to your employees and business. - Sweep Accounts Manage your cash flow between two or more accounts to pay down a line of credit, save money, earn more interest, or both.
+Open a sweep repurchase account to manage daily sweeps and increase interest earned on operating funds.
+Protect business funds with our Insured Cash Sweep (ICS) option.